francosbenitez/francosbenitez/README.md

 👋 Hi there, I'm Franco Sebastián Benítez!
 I'm an advanced psychology student passionate about data, design, and development.

-🔬 Due to my great interest in psychological research, I began to program and, since then, I have not stopped learning.
+🔬 Due to my great interest in psychological research, I've begun to program and, since then, I have not stopped learning.
 I love making things which work well, look good and are easy-to-use for everyone.

 🏃‍♂️ When I’m not staring at my computer, I like to get outside for a walk, run or bike ride.
 I also enjoy playing football!